Skip to content

 Why Self-Care for Teens Is Important

 Teens face unique issues and stressors, like balancing school, sports, and college or work applications.
 Additionally, they may experience peer pressure and bullying.
-Using self-care to cope with these stressors will help teens navigate their daily stressors more successfully while maintaining a positive outlook on life.
+Self-care can help teens handle daily challenges and stay positive.
 Starting a self-care practice at this age will set teens up for success in adulthood.

 Self-care can help teenagers cope with:

-- Low self-esteem: Low self-esteem involves feeling unworthy of happiness and is characterized by emotional invalidation.
+• Low self-esteem: Teens with low self-esteem often feel like they don’t deserve happiness or support.
 Self-care routines around assertive communication and honoring the inner self can help teens develop self-confidence and a feeling of overall worthiness.1

 Types of Self-Care Activities for Teens